Back to Resource Hub

 What is the ADI Part 3 test?

-The ADI Part 3 test focuses solely on instructional ability, this is the part where you’ve already proven yourself as a competent driver and you have to apply your skills in a teaching environment.
-This is an essential part of becoming a driving instructor, as you must be able to properly teach your pupils to thrive in this profession.
+The ADI Part 3 is the final step towards becoming a qualified driving instructor in the UK.
+The test focuses solely on instructional ability.
+This is the part where you’ve already proven yourself as a competent driver in ADI Parts 1 and 2, and now you have to apply your skills in a teaching environment.

 Working under a trainee (PDI) licence

-Between tests 2 and 3 of the driving instructor training journey, trainee instructors have the option to apply for a PDI licence, and work as a potential driving instructor for up to 6 months with real pupils.
-This gives you that all-important contact time with learner drivers, as well as the opportunity to earn money as a trainee instructor.
+Between tests 2 and 3 of the driving instructor training journey, trainee instructors have the option to apply for a PDI licence.
+This means you can work as a potential driving instructor for up to 6 months with real pupils.
+It gives you that all-important contact time with learner drivers, as well as the opportunity to earn money as a trainee instructor.

 The experience gained in these six months is invaluable and will help to further develop your planning driving lessons and instructional skills.
 It will give you the opportunity to hone your teaching style and see how you can adapt it to suit certain students.